MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Option 3: using APIs

-If you want to build an application to automate registering and onboarding devices, APIs are available through Microsoft Graph.
+To build an application to automate registering and onboarding devices, APIs are available through Microsoft Graph.
 To do this, follow these steps.

 1. Register an Azure Active Directory (AAD) [Should we be using Microsoft Entra ID?] application to get the following permissions.